 Kids add something special to wedding ceremonies.
 Maybe it’s their innocence, or maybe it’s just how darn cute they look when they’re all dressed up.
 Whatever the reason, if there is a wedding in your future that involves your kids, they’re going to need something to wear.
 Of course, there are lots of factors to consider when shopping for wedding attire, but there are two main questions to answer to help you shop.
 First, are they standing up in the wedding, or are they simply guests?
 Second, is it a formal wedding, or is it something more casual without a strict dress code?
-Keep those factors in mind as you read our tips.
+Keep those factors in mind as you read our tips on how to choose wedding outfits for kids.

 If your child isn’t standing up at the wedding and is just a guest, you obviously have more freedom in terms of budget.
 Your concerns will focus more on the type of wedding and location.
 For that, wait until you receive the “Save the Date” or wedding invitation before you start shopping.
 The style of the invitation and location of the wedding should clue you in on whether there is a strict dress code.